 The way to freelance consulting

 Many paths lead to freelance consulting.
-Ideally, these have the following in common: they start with a permanent position at a consultancy – whether MBB, Tier 2 or boutique – or include this career stop at some point in the resume.
+Ideally, they have the following in common: they start with a permanent position at a management consultancy – whether MBB, Tier 2 or boutique consultancy – or include this career stop at some point in the resume.

-Because, of course, not every freelance consultant starts out in consulting and then moves directly into freelancing.
-Many of our users also go through other career stages, switching first to industry or a start-up, for example.
+Of course, not all freelance consultants start out in consulting and then move directly into freelancing.
+Many of our users also go through other career stages and initially switch to industry or a start-up, for example.
 Regardless, you have several options to get started as a freelancer:

 Option 1: You work as a part-time freelancer after the consulting exit

-Most consultants take the path of working as a part-time freelance consultant for the time being after leaving the profession.
-It’s also the option with the highest probability of success, because you often won’t have enough orders to work full-time, for example.
+On the way to freelancing, most consultants decide to work as part-time freelance consultants for the time being.
+This is also the option with the highest probability of success, because you will often not have enough orders to work full time, for example.
 Maybe you don’t want to, because you have other priorities:

-- You plan to start a startup on the side.
-This way, you combine two forms of consulting exit: freelance consulting and startup founding.
+• You plan to start a startup on the side.
+This way you combine two forms of consulting exits: freelance consulting and start-up founding.
 In addition, you can finance your start-up with two to three days of project work per week in the initial founding phase.

 Option 2: You become a full-time freelance consultant directly after the consulting exit.

-The plan of the second option is for you to quit your permanent job and work directly as a full-time freelance consultant.
-Probably the dream of most aspiring freelancers, but easier said than done!
+Alternatively, you can quit your permanent position and work directly as a full-time freelance consultant.
+This is probably the dream of most aspiring freelancers, but it’s easier said than done!

 You won’t fill up your calendar without a broad portfolio of clients and projects in your pocket.
 Therefore, you must have already prepared for it for many years and built a strong reputation.
-While thorough planning is important in any case, especially if you’re a freelance consultant on full-time assignment, you need to develop a sure strategy for regular client acquisition.
+Thorough planning is important in any case, but especially if you are a freelance consultant on a full-time basis, you need to develop a secure strategy for regular client acquisition.

 Option 3: You remain employed as a consultant and become a freelance consultant on the side.

-With this option, you will initially work on two tracks, i.e. you will keep your permanent position in consulting and use evenings or weekends for project acquisition and work on projects.
-This gives you the chance to test out whether freelancing is something for you.
-While this option is less risky because you can still count on your steady salary and job, it is clearly more stressful and difficult to implement.
+With this option, you’ll be on two tracks for the time being.
+That is, you keep your permanent position in consulting and use evenings or weekends for project acquisition and work on projects.
+This gives you the chance to see if freelancing is for you.
+Although this option is less risky, since you can continue to work with your fixed salary and job, but it is clearly more stressful and difficult to implement.
 You should expect the following problems:

-- Contractual restrictions: You will probably have to clarify your secondary employment with your current employer.
-Depending on the project, you may also be restricted by a non-compete agreement in which you agree not to work for any competitor.
+• Contractual restrictions: You will probably have to clarify your secondary employment with your current employer.
+Depending on the project, you may also be restricted by a non-compete agreement in which you agree not to work for a competitor.

-You have no consulting experience but want to become a freelance consultant
+You have no consulting experience, but would like to become a freelance consultant

 In rare cases, you can become a freelance consultant without consulting experience.
 Similar requirements apply here as for the exit after a few years of consulting experience.
 With a special and highly demanded expertise, which you could acquire in your profession, you can prevail against freelancers with consulting experience if necessary.
 You also need a good network, self-confidence and realistic project and salary expectations.

 But it will definitely be difficult to convince companies to hire you for a project if you don’t have any consulting experience.
 An alternative is to first apply to a consultancy for an entry-level position as an experienced hire without a consulting background, and then exit as a freelancer.
-If you still decide to work directly as a freelance consultant, remember: without consulting experience, you are not considered a freelance consultant, but must register a business for your freelance work.
+If you still decide to work as a freelance consultant, remember: Without consulting experience, you are not considered a freelance consultant, but must register a business for your freelance activities.

 In the second part of our freelance series you will find even more tips and advice on your first steps as a freelance consultant: In 10 steps to becoming a successful freelancer.